kallsyms/sce/README.md

 ## Attributions

-* The language detection code was lifted from [difftastic](https://github.com/Wilfred/difftastic)
+* The language detection code and build script was lifted from [difftastic](https://github.com/Wilfred/difftastic)